Skip to content

 6. Monitor governance effectiveness over time

-This structured process reflects the methodology we apply through The dataBridge Way™, ensuring governance decisions support long-term platform success.
+This structured process reflects the methodology we apply through The dataBridge Way™, where discovery, architecture, governance, implementation, adoption, and ongoing optimization work together to support long-term SharePoint success.

 When to Engage a SharePoint Governance Consultant